 Dear 16 year old Hunter,

 I know you’re at a place in your life where you don’t know what you’re going to do in life.
 I know your 17th birthday is next week and you’re getting your first tattoo after begging your mom for months.
 No, the peace sign on your foot barely counts.
 I know this year of high school got lost from you and you messed up by throwing in the towel and quitting.
 I know right now you’re questioning if you’ll graduate high school on time or get your GED.
 I know you’re kicking yourself in the ass because you left behind two AP classes.
 Well, heads up…you graduate on time and kick ass in the process.
-You work and attend ten classes your senior year, have a very full social life and also meet the big love of your life.
+You work and attend ten classes your senior year, have a very full social life.
 Yeah, I said it.
 So don’t cry over the dirt bags.
 You meet a ton of new people over these next couple years who change your life for the better and you become a better you.
 You do have a hiccup your first year of college but you bounce back.
 Actually, you not only bounce back but you intern at your favorite news station and then intern at your favorite music venue and meet even more amazing people from both places.
 You also land a job that gets you stable and you’re pretty decent at it and meet more amazing people.

 You may not believe me and that’s fine.
 You’re kind of a stubborn ass at the moment but you find your way.
 Future you is actually graduating college next week on our birthday.
 Even if we don’t do the standard college experience you make it your own and take your time and get things done.
 Along the way you will run into obstacles but you will grow and learn from those.
 You will lose people who mean the most to you but you also learn to adapt and accept that you can’t please everyone and not everyone is going to like you.
-(I KNOW WHO KNEW)
+(I KNOW!
+WHO KNEW?!)

 So, right now it’s okay to feel like a failure but I promise you one day things will be different and you’re going to look back on before and realize things do change.